Floods threaten hundreds of thousands in north-east India

 "The water level has been rising for five days now," she told Agence France-Presse by telephone from her stricken village on the banks of the Brahmaputra.

 "A lot of families are stuck on their roofs.
-There is a shortage of essential supplies so we only eat once a day.
-There is no hygiene here."
+There is a shortage of essential supplies so we eat only once a day.
+There is no hygiene here," she added.

-Santosh Mandal moved his family to a sandbank in Bihar's Supaul district after his village was flooded.

-"There is no clean water to drink, food to eat and the children are crying for milk.
-We are praying for help because the government has yet to send relief," Mandal said.
+Mr Santosh Mandal, who moved his family to a sandbank in Bihar's Supaul district after his village was flooded, said: "There is no clean water to drink, food to eat and the children are crying for milk.
+We are praying for help because the government has yet to send relief."

 The Bihar government has sent rescue boats to get people to safety but these are concentrated in the worst-hit districts.

-The Bihar and Assam governments said more than 12,000 people were in relief camps.
+The Bihar and Assam governments said more than 12,000 people are in relief camps.

-The Bihar government opened up the Valmiki Gandak dam, warning people in nearby villages to move away, after 16cm of rain fell in 24 hours.
+The government in Bihar has opened up the Valmiki Gandak dam, warning people in nearby villages to move away, after 16cm of rain fell in 24 hours.

-About 70 per cent of the 430-square-kilometre Kaziranga National Park in Assam is underwater, threatening its rare one-horned rhinoceroses as well as elephants and wild boar.
+Meanwhile, about 70 per cent of the 430-sq km Kaziranga National Park in Assam is under water, threatening its rare one-horned rhinoceroses as well as elephants and wild boar.

-Himanta Biswa Sarma, Assam's chief minister, on Monday made an "urgent appeal" for traffic to avoid a key highway through the reserve.
+Assam's Chief Minister Himanta Biswa Sarma on Monday made an "urgent appeal" for traffic to avoid a key highway through the reserve.

-He said animals that seek shelter on the highway were now at risk.
+He said animals seeking shelter on the highway were now at risk.